salvadorgarciamunoz/kipet/documentation/content/tutorials.rst

 --------------------------------------------------------------------------------

 The complex models used in reaction kinetic models require accurate parameter estimates.
-However, it may not be difficult to make accurate estimates for all of the parameters.
+However, it may be difficult to make accurate estimates for all of the parameters.
 To this end, various techniques have been developed to identify parameter subsets that can best be estimated while the remaining parameters are fixed to some initial value.
 The selection of this subset is still a challenge.